computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 I really like examples and good illustrations.
 If you created some nice visuals for your final presentation slides, then I encourage you to include them in your writeup too.
 You can submit your images in a images/ subfolder.

-## What do you need to turn in?
+## What do you need to turn in for Milestone 4?

 You should turn  the following items:
 * A PDF of your final report
-* A link to your final project presentation slides and recording.
+* A PDF final project presentation slides.
 * A tarball or zip file with all of your code and data.
 It should contain:
    * data/ - a subdirectory containing the training/dev/test splits that you use.
 If your data is too large to submit, then you can include a README file in this subdirectory that explains how to download your data.
    * code/ - a subdirectory containing all code that you developed for your project, including the baseline and extensions, and your evaluation scripts.
 This should include a README that gives a step by step walk thorugh of how to run your code, including an example of the command lines to run to reproduce the results that you report.